naiannegri/tamarix-challenge/README.md

 ##  Future implementations

-- deal with data more cleverly on the projections page;
+- deal with data more cleverly on the projections component;
 - debug toast to appear when API returns success/error when PUT and POST requests are made;
 - implement filters on the existing commitments page - opening a modal when clicking the "filters" button;
 - correction to input value in scenarios strategy and fund (when typing negative numbers appears NaN);